Updated: Oct 21

 A – LOVE YOURSELF:

-Be kind to yourself, if you are the sole Director and you run the business by yourself and have staff looking to you for the answers this is the toughest most stressful thing that could have happened and for some people it’s so much easier to focus on what you think you should be doing and what you’re not doing and everything you’re doing wrong instead of focusing on the massive achievements you have conquered since the pandemic hit.
+Be kind to yourself, if you are the sole Director/Owner and you run the business by yourself and have staff looking to you for the answers this is the toughest most stressful thing that could have happened and for some people it’s so much easier to focus on what you think you should be doing and what you’re not doing and everything you’re doing wrong instead of focusing on the massive achievements you have conquered since the pandemic hit.

 In the Goldman Sachs survey that was carried out at the beginning of this pandemic, 75% of business owners said their sales had been impacted and on top of that the new legislative changes that came in overnight and seemed to change by the minute for you as a business owner it was and is A LOT to deal with!

 Are you working with a coach to keep you motivated and focused and putting plans in place that you can use in your business?
 In a survey done by The Angel Advisors in Australia in October 2019 it showed that 12% of business owners surveyed said that they confided in their coach more than anyone else as coaching is a completely confidential and non-judgement space that survey also found that 70% accepted that business coaching is “very valuable”, 57.1% said that it lowered their feelings of anxiety (could you do with that at the moment with everything going on?), 62.4% said that they developed a more intelligent goal setting and 25.7% said that it had generated more salary (income).
-If you would like to arrange a free 30 minute consultation to see if you think business coaching could work for you, you can book the call here

 So the A in A.M.O.U.R stands for love yourself, if you’re not already doing this stop and appreciate how much you as a business owner have done and achieved over the last 5 months during a time that not one of us has ever lived through.